 How to see Augmented Reality

 Many of my creations contain hidden animations.
 Augmented Reality.
-To see them you will need to download and install the free, widely used app, ‘AURASMA’.
-(I use it exactly because it is free and widely used).
-It works on most Android and iOS phones and tablets.
+To see them you will need to download and install the free, widely used app, ‘HP Reveal’.
+I use it exactly because it is free and widely used.
+It works on all Android and Apple smartphones and tablets.

 A) Make sure your device is connected to the internet/WiFi.

-b) Download the free AURASMA app from Apple-App-Store
+b) Download the free HP Reveal app from Apple-App-Store

 R) Point your device at the pictures below this text.
 You will now be able to enjoy the full experience of my ‘AR’.
-Just turn on AURASMA, aim your device at the pictures and enjoy!
+Just turn on HP Reveal, aim your device at the pictures and enjoy!